New York City Department of Environmental Protection: Violation of federal environmental laws

+Pollution of the Hudson River

+In 1976 the city was sued by the state and federal government for violating the Clean Water Act, due to the city's discharges of raw sewage to the Hudson River.
+The city had begun construction of the North River Wastewater Treatment Plant in 1972, but the project had fallen behind schedule.
+The city agreed to a consent decree and the partially-completed plant ("advanced preliminary treatment") began operation in 1986.
+The plant was upgraded to secondary treatment, in compliance with federal standards, in April 1991.

+Toxic substances violations

-The federal government began investigating the DEP in 1998.
+The federal government began investigating the DEP in 1998 for possible violations in its handling of toxic materials.
 On August 29, 2001, the DEP pleaded guilty in federal court to criminal violations of the Clean Water Act and the Toxic Substances Control Act, and sentenced to probation.
 As a condition of probation, the DEP was required to implement an environmental, health and safety compliance program to prevent future environmental law violations and to improve employee safety working conditions.
+The US Justice Department acknowledged that the city's violations had not impaired drinking water quality.

 In 2003, the Office of Environmental, Health and Safety Compliance (EHS) was formed to administer the DEP's comprehensive safety and compliance efforts, which included the EHS Employee Concerns Program.

 In 2006, the term of probation was extended and the BWT was included under the federal monitor's oversight following a discharge of untreated sewage into the East River after emergency generators failed to operate during the August 2003 blackout.
 On December 25, 2009, probation and federal oversight of the DEP ended.